Where to Stay in Budapest: Best Districts & Hotels

 • This southerly setting is far away from attractions such as Margaret Island and City Park.

-Best places to stay in District XI
+Best hotels in District XI

 My final recommendation for where to stay in Budapest whisks us back up to the northern section of Pest.
 District XIII is a peaceful area that snuggles up against the Danube and is home to Margaret Island where you can enjoy the green space and thermal baths.